Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 .. important::

-    **We propose running Splam as a new step in RNA-Seq analysis pipeline.**
+    **We propose running Splam as a new step in RNA-Seq analysis pipeline to score all splice junctions.**